 However, it’s nothing new that Microsoft is collecting all your web browser history.
 They’ve been doing it by default and for many years already in both Internet Explorer and Microsoft Edge.

 As I said going in to this: Windows Timeline is a useful feature.
-Useful enough that many users would opt to share all this data about their online activities with Microsoft to get it.
+It’s so useful that many users opt to share all this data about their online activities with Microsoft to get it.
 The thing is: this is a false premise for Windows Timeline.
 It could have been designed to be much more privacy-friendly, but Microsoft chose to build it as a tool for collecting personal data on their customers instead.

 Microsoft could have encrypted the activity data end-to-end so that there wouldn’t be a privacy issue in the first place, but Microsoft chose to just scoop up and keep all of this data for their own ends.
 Microsoft could have automatically deleted the data when it’s no longer useful to the end-user, but Microsoft chose to retain it indefinitely.

-I’m over Windows Timeline as its clearly a mass data collection tool that we the end-users don’t know the eventual consequences of using.
-I find Windows Timeline useful enough to help develop an extension to make it work with non-Microsoft browsers, yet I strongly disagree with Microsoft’s data retention and data protection policies around the feature (and Windows 10 in general).
+I’m over Windows Timeline as its clearly a mass data collection tool that the end-users don’t know the eventual consequences of using.
+I find Windows Timeline useful enough to have help develop an extension to make it work with non-Microsoft browsers.
+Yet, I strongly disagree with Microsoft’s data retention and data protection policies around the feature (and Windows 10 in general).